Olney1/ChatGPT-OpenAI-Smart-Speaker/README.md

 ## Prerequisites - chat.py

 - You need to have a valid OpenAI API key.
 You can sign up for a free API key at https://beta.openai.com/.
+- Run `brew install portaudio` after installing HomeBrew: `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`
-- You need to install the following packages: `openai`, `gTTS`, `pyaudio`, `SpeechRecognition`, `playsound, python-dotenv`.
-You can install these packages using `pip install openai gTTS pyaudio SpeechRecognition playsound python-dotenv` or use pipenv if you wish to contain a virtual environment.
+- You need to install the following packages: `openai`, `gTTS`, `pyaudio`, `SpeechRecognition`, `playsound, python-dotenv` and `pyobjc` if you are on a Mac.
+You can install these packages using pip or use pipenv if you wish to contain a virtual environment.
+- Firstly, update your tools: `pip install --upgrade pip setuptools` then `pip install openai pyaudio SpeechRecognition gTTS playsound python-dotenv apa102-pi gpiozero pyobjc`

 ## Prerequisites - smart_speaker.py
 - You'll need to follow the instructions above, plus run the following on your Raspberry Pi terminal: